fabian-sp/GGLasso/README.md

 ## Getting started

-### Install via pip
+### Install via pip/conda

-The package is available on pip and can be installed with
+The package is available on pip and conda and can be installed with

     pip install gglasso

+or

+    conda install -c conda-forge gglasso

 ### Install from source